Taxotere Hair Loss That is Permanent Can Have Substantial Impact on Quality of Life

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing cases for women nationwide who have been left with permanent and disfiguring hair loss from side effects of Taxotere, a controversial breast cancer drug sold by Sanofi Aventis, which has been linked to a risk of permanent alopecia that is not seen with other, equally effective chemotherapy options.
+The product liability lawyers at Saiontz & Kirk, P.A. are no longer reviewing cases for women nationwide who have been left with permanent and disfiguring hair loss from side effects of Taxotere, a controversial breast cancer drug sold by Sanofi Aventis, which has been linked to a risk of permanent alopecia that is not seen with other, equally effective chemotherapy options.

 Although most women would accept the consequences of Taxotere hair loss if there were no other breast cancer treatments, that is not the case, and long-lasting alopecia can have a substantial impact on an individual’s mental well being and overall quality of life.